RIL to focus on green energy

-New Delhi, Feb 23 (IANS) Standalone RIL's plan to foray into green energy will be also be liked by investors, brokerage Nomura said in a note.
+New Delhi: Standalone RIL's plan to foray into green energy will be also be liked by investors, brokerage Nomura said in a note.

 It said Reliance has indicated that it plans to build an optimal mix of reliable, lean and affordable energy using solar, wind and batteries.